rl-institut/multi-vector-simulator/CONTRIBUTING.md

 ### Removed
 - some stuff
 ```
+Commit this with "Update changelog" as commit message.

 After pushing these changes, create a pull request from `release/vX.Y.Z` towards `master` and merge it in `master`.